Inlays vs Onlays vs Crowns Explained

 For patients comparing this decision alongside veneers (for cosmetic concerns), see our veneers vs crowns guide — they serve very different purposes.

 Start with the free assessment.
-Complete the interactive dental chart, answer the health questions, and you'll have a Dental Health Report that gives you a structured view of what each tooth may need — before you've committed to any clinic or country.
+Complete the interactive dental chart, answer the health questions, and you'll have a dental package that gives you a structured view of what each tooth may need — before you've committed to any clinic or country.

 What's the difference between an inlay and a filling?